Sheikh Mujibur Rahman: Six point movement

-Mujib's points catalysed public support across East Pakistan, launching what historians have termed the six point movement – recognised as the turning point towards East and West Pakistan becoming two nations.
+Mujib's points catalysed public support across East Pakistan, launching what historians have termed the six point movement–the turning point towards East and West Pakistan becoming two nations.
 Mujib insisted on a federal democracy and obtained broad support from the Bengali population.
-In 1966, Mujib was elected as President of the Awami League.
-Tajuddin Ahmad succeeded him as General Secretary.
+In 1966, Mujib was elected President of the Awami League.
+Tajuddin Ahmad succeeded him as general secretary.

 Agartala Conspiracy Case

-Sheikh Mujib being released from prison after a mass uprising in East Pakistan against the Agartala Conspiracy Case.
-Mujib often donned a South Asian prince suit.

 Mujib was arrested by the Pakistan Army and after two years in jail, an official sedition trial in a military court opened.
 During his imprisonment between 1967 and 1969, Mujib began to write his autobiography.
 In what is widely known as the Agartala Conspiracy Case, Mujib and 34 Bengali military officers were accused by the government of colluding with Indian government agents in a scheme to divide Pakistan and threaten its unity, order and national security.
 The plot was alleged to have been planned in the city of Agartala in the bordering Indian state of Tripura.
 The outcry and unrest over Mujib's arrest and the charge of sedition against him destabilised East Pakistan amidst large protests and strikes.
 Various Bengali political and student groups added demands to address the issues of students, workers and the poor, forming a larger "11-point plan".
 The government caved to the mounting pressure, dropped the charges on 22 February 1969 and unconditionally released Mujib the following day.
 He returned to East Pakistan as a public hero.
 He was given a mass reception on 23 February, at the Ramna Race Course and conferred with the popular honorary title of Bangabandhu by Tofail Ahmed.
 The term Bangabandhu means Friend of the Bengal in the Bengali language.
 Several of Bengal's historic leaders were given similar honorary titles, including Sher-e-Bangla (Lion of Bengal) for A. K. Fazlul Huq, Deshbandhu (Friend of the Nation) for Chittaranjan Das, and Netaji (The Leader) for Subhash Chandra Bose.